The

 Cross

-and one of them gripped his rifle.
-He succeeded in breaking away
+him and one of them gripped his rifle.
+He succeeded in breaking

-and bayonetting five enemy, whereupon the remainder again surrendered.
+away and bayonetting five enemy, whereupon the remainder again

-By this gallant action and total disregard of personal danger, he
+surrendered.
+By this gallant action and total disregard of personal

-was the means of enabling not only his own company but also those
+danger, he was the means of enabling not only his own company

-for the VC was published in the London Gazette on 14th December
+Citation for the VC was published in the London Gazette on 14th

 CSM Williams